rijkvp/ytfeed/README.md

 ## Features

-- Block shorts from bloating your feeds
+- Block YouTube shorts
-- Filter by video statistics
+- Filter on video statistics
 - Specify channels more easily using channel handles
-- Hide sponsor messages from video descriptions
+- Hides sponsor messages from video descriptions
-- View video stats right in your feed reader
+- Shows video statistics in your feed reader

 ## Installation